drrutuja/nucmedclinics/content/posts/Role-of-pet-ca-gb.md

 - Hwang et al, showed that SUVmax from PET/CT is an independent predictor of OS.
 - Yoo et al, showed that TLG - a volume based metabolic parameter is predictive of PS and superior to both MTV and SUV.

-# Follow me on Twitter [@KoteRutuja](https://twitter.com/KoteRutuja) for more updates and resources.